-SUBJECT: QU ALIFIED CANNABIS WORKER
+SUBJECT: QUALIFIED CANNABIS WORKER

-c) position;

-current colour photo of worker - similar in size to a driver's licence photo;

-• Qualified Cannabis Worker number - print size must be clearly visible with block style printing only; and

-f) Qualified Cannabis Worker expiry date.

-1.6.8 aminated, colour photo identification card must be worn by all field Cannabis Workers while on duty and be visible at all times.

-1.6.9 (Deleted J Jan 2022)
+- c) position; - d) current colour photo of worker similar in size to a driver's licence photo; - e) Qualified Cannabis Worker number print size must be clearly visible with block style printing only; and - f) Qualified Cannabis Worker expiry date. - 1.6.8 The laminated, colour photo identification card must be worn by all Qualified Cannabis Workers while on duty and be visible at all times. - 1.6.9 (Deleted Jan 2022)

-GUIDELIN ES

-1.6.10 will issue a letter to all successful Qualified Cannabis Worker ants confirming they are qualified to work in a retail cannabis

-1.6.11 uggested licensees keep a log of all Qualified Cannabis Worker The log should include the following information:

-a) AG LC confirmation that the staff member is qualified;

-b) pho oto of the staff member; and

-c) qua alification number and expiry date.
+- 1.6.10 AGLC will issue a letter to all successful Qualified Cannabis Worker applicants confirming they are qualified to work in a retail cannabis store. - 1.6.11 It is suggested licensees keep a log of all Qualified Cannabis Worker staff.
+The log should include the following information: - a) AGLC confirmation that the staff member is qualified; - b) photo of the staff member; and - c) qualification number and expiry date.

-SellSa AGLC.
-The information listed above may be kept in the same log as the fe log noted in Section 1.7.18.
-This log is subject to review by

-Original signed by